The Royal Philanthropic School at Redhill

 The Registers of Admissions are particularly interesting since they give wonderfully detailed accounts of the boys and girls admitted to the institution including, in some cases, photographs.
 The information given in the early registers is generally: name of boy; age; circumstances before admission; trade followed, with notes on apprenticeship, behaviour, discharge and later news.
 Up to World War II the school encouraged as many as possible of its boys to emigrate, rather than face unemployment and the consequent temptation to relapse into crime.
 At first most were sent to Australia, but later the majority went to Canada and some to South Africa, because the passage was cheaper.

 We welcome visitors who wish to consult the records.
 We are also happy to provide digital copies of individual entries from the Registers of Admission (see Digitisation of archive and library material for application forms and charges).
-More recent registers are subject to certain access restrictions; please contact us if you are interested in gaining access to information contained in these registers.
+More recent registers are subject to certain access restrictions; please contact Surrey History Centre if you are interested in gaining access to information contained in these registers.

-In the spring of 2009 a project was begun to index the Registers of Admissions from 1788 up to 1906, and the project was finally completed by volunteer Mike Couper in December 2009.
+In the spring of 2009 a project was begun to index the Registers of Admissions from 1788 up to 1906, and the project was completed by volunteer Mike in December 2009.
+A second stage of the project saw the indexing of the Registers of Admissions from 1906 to 1921, and this was completed by volunteer Diane in 2024.
 Whilst it is not possible to put all the information about each inmate in the index, we hope that there is enough information to ensure that anyone trying to trace an ancestor can be sure that they have found the correct person.

 Whilst every effort has been made to ensure that these transcriptions are correct, if any errors are found please do contact Surrey History Centre and we will make any appropriate corrections.